squireChuck/us-states-ref-client/README.md

 3. Put all sample addresses into a single cell.

-4. Some extra endpoint for finer grained data - see apiController for ideas.
+4. Some extra endpoints for finer grained data - see apiController for ideas.

+5. Break out stateController/service/data into npm package, so that it's importable in node.
+Maybe provide option to set the root path?
+  * Maybe there's a more Express-like way to package/import these controllers...

+6. Get random sample addresses from an external source?

 ## Last thoughts
 Drivers license format source - the Internet... your mileage may vary.